jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 is same.
 what it happened in real world of our steering angle distributed?
 I guess maybe it's 25% of left and right turn, 50% of straight.

+#TODOs
+There are lot more waiting to explorer. the model has been totally been left out, only nvidia has been tested in this repo, feel free to fork this repo and experience more.